 The cherry wood fiddle had survived Graham's series of bruising misadventures.
 Leprechauns are a musical people, and as Graham's first notes began dancing in the air, a look of ecstasy burst upon the guards' features.
-They began a frenzied dancing, leaping and twirling, abandoning everything to the music.
+They began a frenzied dance, leaping and twirling, abandoning everything to the music.

-Graham followed as they danced themselves right out of the room and into the adjoining throne room.
+Graham followed as they danced themselves right out of the chamber and into the adjoining throne room.
 There the rest of the emerald court joined in the delirium.
-Lost in the abandon of the moment, they all rushed off, abandoning their monarch.
-Graham watched as the Leprechaun King followed after his merry subjects, leaving behind his royal scepter and what appeared to be a shield.
+Lost in the abandon of the moment, they all danced off, abandoning their monarch.
+Graham put down the fiddle as the Leprechaun King followed after his merry subjects, leaving behind Sir Graham, his royal scepter, and what appeared to be a shield.

 Graham took the scepter and moved to the other side of the stone throne to take a careful look at the shield.
 It had been manufactured out of titanium; emeralds ringed its edge.
 As he picked it up, a surge of invincibility rushed through Graham.
-It must be the Shield of Achille.
+It was the Shield of Achille.
 He had found the second of the three great treasures.